adzcai/rlbook/book/mdps.md

 How can we actually compute the value function of a given policy?
 This is the task of **policy evaluation**.

-:::{prf:algorithm} DP algorithm to evaluate a policy in a finite-horizon MDP
+:::{prf:definition} DP algorithm to evaluate a policy in a finite-horizon MDP

 The Bellman consistency equation {prf:ref}`bellman_consistency`